modir/laminas-book/docs/appearance.md

 the links in navigation bar to visit the pages like *About* or *Documentation*, etc.
 The content of a particular page is put into the content placeholder of our layout.

+!!! note
-> The result can be seen in action in
-> the *Hello World* sample application that is part of this book's example
-> code available on GitHub.
+    The result can also be seen in action in the *Hello World* sample application that is part of this book's example code available on GitHub.

 ## Switching between Layouts